 Michelle was the assistant for Prague Summer Nights Festival in productions of Le Nozze di Figaro and Die Zauberföte in the Czech Republic in 2015 and 2018, and has served as cover conductor for Tito Muñoz with The Phoenix Symphony and Symphony Silicon Valley.
 She will be returning to Phoenix in 2021 to work once more with Robert Moody at the Arizona Musicfest .

 With Italian roots and raised in Argentina, Michelle completed her degree in Orchestral Conducting and Music Production of Audiovisual Media from the Pontifical Catholic University of Argentina studying with Carlos Vieu.
 She was awarded an Ad-Hoc Diploma for the highest grade in Orchestral Conducting, and during her time in Buenos Aires was selected to participate in the Teatro Colon Masterclass with Guillermo Scarabino in 2015.
 Michelle also holds a Master of Music in Orchestral Conducting from the University of Kentucky where she studied with John Nardolillo and was awarded a Graduate Fellowship.

-Her background is in voice and dance.
-During her years as a student she was a cast member of a professional musical theatre production called "Dracula" by Cibrian-Mahler, where she learned the insights and the ways of a working theatre.
+Michelle's background is in voice and dance.
+During her years as a student she was a cast member of a professional musical theatre production called "Drácula" by Cibrian-Mahler, where she learned the insights and the ways of a working theatre.
 She started her studies in ballet at the age of three and singing lessons at the age of sixteen.
-Being in contact with music made her interested in gaining more knowledge about it and so she started learning piano and singing at the "La Matanza Polyphonic Choir".
+This passion for theatre has endured as conducting Opera and Musical Theatre has become second nature to her.